mbb10324/react-figura/README.md

 )
 ```

 > **_NOTE:_** Figura handles the html event for you, and by default calls preventDefault.
-You can still pass the event if you'd like though.
+You can still pass the event if you'd like.

 ___